-But Gator fans, I’m here to tell you the season is not a wash.
+But Gator fans quickly learned that this season is not a wash.

 The first reason is obvious: Backup quarterback and redshirt junior Kyle Trask played his ass off.
-Entering with his team down 10-21 in the start of the fourth quarter, the one-time high school backup at Texas’s Manvel High School showed poise, arm strength, accuracy, and good decision making.
+Entering with his team down 10-21 in the start of the fourth quarter against UK, the one-time high school backup at Texas's Manvel High School showed poise, arm strength, accuracy, and good decision making.

 So, was Trask's heroic play an outlier for just a capable backup quarterback?
 Or can the 6-foot-5 redshirt junior replicate his gunslinging, clutch comeback play down the stretch against vaunted SEC defenses?

-Mullen also said in his postgame press conference that redshirt freshman Emory Jones would also receive snaps.
-How I see it, that means Florida can get creative using Jones’ speed but there’s definitely uncertainty with inexperienced quarterbacks.
+Mullen said in his postgame press conference after Kentucky that redshirt freshman Emory Jones would also receive snaps.
+This allows Florida to get creative using Jones' speed, but there's definitely uncertainty with inexperienced quarterbacks.

 That's more of an observation on college football's lack of parity than it is an insult to Franks.
 By no means am I saying Franks' leg injury was a good thing, either.
 But there are probably five or less NCAA teams capable of winning a national title this year.

 Tennessee and Florida State are downright awful this year, and both of those games are in The Swamp.
-I’d chalk up home games against Towson and Vanderbilt as wins as well.
+I'd chalk up a home game Vanderbilt as wins as well.

-That leaves a tough home game against No. 8 Auburn, a neutral-site game against No. 3 Georgia and challenging road games against No. 4 LSU, Missouri and South Carolina.
-The Gamecocks already have two losses, including one against North Carolina, and Mizzou fell to Wyoming in its season opener.
+Florida took care of business against then-No. 8 Auburn, have a neutral-site game against No. 3 Georgia and challenging road games Missouri and South Carolina.
+The Gamecocks already have three losses, including one against North Carolina, and Mizzou fell to Wyoming in its season opener.